River Victoria is the Latest of Uniworld’s Russian river cruise boat:

 - There is an elevator which is good news for passengers with mobility problems

 - Usual amenities include a library and gymnasium

 Uniworld says that the River Victoria (leased) may not have all the same amenities as a Uniworld company-owned ship, but it is is one of the best ships to sail the Volga River.
-Uniworld’s river boats are floating hotels and if you have a look at some of their boats, you’ll get an idea of the standard of accommodation you can expect.What are you going to do with this information right now?
+Uniworld’s river boats are floating hotels and if you have a look at some of their boats, you’ll get an idea of the standard of accommodation you can expect.Did I leave anything out?